-Currently, there are four sites in the province listed as contaminated, with two in Winnipeg, including the former gas plant site on Sutherland Avenue that is causing benzene concerns along the riverbank.
+Currently, there are four sites in the province listed as contaminated, with two in Winnipeg, including the former gas plant site on Sutherland Avenue causing benzene concerns along the riverbank.
 It's been designated as contaminated since the 1990s.

+Two historic energy buildings - the vacant Rover Avenue electric terminal (left) and a former coal gasification plant now owned by Manitoba Hydro - sit right against the Red River A benzene plume has been slowly flowing from this block into the river sediment.
+Photo: David Lipnowski / Winnipeg Free Press

-In general, Manitoba follows a "polluter pays principle.
-Property owners are to notify the province if they become aware of potential contamination and are responsible for producing followup reports.
+In general, Manitoba follows a polluter pays principle.
+Property owners are to notify the province if they become aware of potential contamination and are responsible for producing follow-up reports.
 (Manitoba Hydro now owns the old gas plant site and has managed a long-term remedial monitoring plan since 2012, according to an email from media relations officer Bruce Owen.)
 Anyone caught breaching the act could face fines of at least \$50,000 or a minimum jail term of six months; corporations that breach the act face a minimum fine of \$500,000.

 According to annual reports, the environmental approvals branch has issued just three orders under the Contaminated Sites Remediation Act since 2016, though no fines were issued.
 In the same period, the province has issued 19 orders and more than \$31,000 in fines under the Environment Act, though no fines or orders have been issued since the fiscal year ending in 2019.

 Most sites in the current provincial registry are listed as "not designated," which indicates there's a file, but there's scant additional information.
 There are more than 3,000 listings in the registry, according to the province, but many can't be viewed online.
-Instead, the province claimed in an email that the registry is primarily paper-based, though the department is working to add the files to the online database by fall 2024.
+Instead, the province claimed in an email the registry is primarily paper-based, though the department is working to add the files to the online database by fall 2024.

+A map of registered contaminated sites in the Point Douglas neighbourhood relative to parks, playgrounds, the scrap metal yard and the train line.
+Sites with an active file that have not been updated online with contaminant information are seen in black, while contaminated and impacted sites are shown in red and yellow respectively.
+Details about each site can be viewed by hovering over the point or selecting sites from the dropdown menu.
+Map: Julia-Simone Rutgers / The Narwhal & Winnipeg Free Press

 The province maintains the paper registry is updated regularly and available to the public, though there is little information on how to access it.
 One option is for the public to request an environmental file search, which costs \$126 with no option to waive the fee.

 A lack of information about neighbourhood contaminants can contribute to a sense of stress, the eco-network report found.
-Point Douglas residents aren't sure how their health is impacted by the tanker cars rolling through, beyond noise pollution, or what heavy metals, aside from lead, are lingering in the soil and air thanks to longgone foundries and manufacturers.
-"We owe it to people to be able to tell them what is happening with their health, what is happening with their family's health, their future health, their descendants' health," Caporale says.
+Point Douglas residents aren't sure how their health is impacted by the tanker cars rolling through, beyond noise pollution, or what heavy metals, aside from lead, are lingering in the soil and air thanks to long-gone foundries and manufacturers.

+"We owe it to people to be able to tell them what is happening with their health, what is happening with their family's health, their future health, their descendant's health," Caporale says.
 "It's possible to get this information - so why not?"

+Point Douglas residents struggle to access enforcement and remediation of contamination

-ACCORDING to report co-author Heather Fast, citizens want a say in how environmental regulations are enforced and in what remediation looks like.
+According to report co-author Heather Fast, citizens want a say in how environmental regulations are enforced and in what remediation looks like.